Enveritas claims are built on a core foundation of traceability, sustainability assessment, and responsible business practices.

 Enveritas Green

-Enveritas Green is for companies that already meets all Responsibly Sourced requirements and wants to demonstrate stronger performance in high-priority risk areas.
+The Enveritas Green claim is for companies that already meet all Responsibly Sourced requirements and want to demonstrate stronger performance in high-priority risk areas.
 It is not a standalone claim.

 Eligibility: Must first qualify for Enveritas Responsibly Sourced.

-What it adds: More specific traceability depth and targeted farmer support in regions with elevated risk on critical practices.
+What it adds: More specific traceability depth and targeted farmer support in regions with risk of noncompliance with regard to Critical Requirements.

-Key requirement: Traceability to communities; where risk exists for child labor, forced labor, deforestation, and/or banned pesticide usage, farmer support programs in that region must include actions addressing those topics; time-bound improvement plans for non-critical practices.
+Key requirements: (1) Traceability to communities; (2) Where risk of child labor, forced labor, deforestation, and/or banned pesticide usage exists, farmer support programs in that region must include actions addressing those risks; (3) Time-bound improvement plans for non-critical best practices.

 Verification: Reviewed through the regular annual Enveritas verification cycle.

-Enveritas Regenerative is for companies that already meets all Responsibly Sourced requirements and seeks verified regenerative progress over time.
+The Enveritas Regenerative claim is for companies that already meet all Responsibly Sourced requirements and are looking to make verified progress in the area of regenerative agriculture over time.
 It is not a standalone claim.

 Eligibility: Must first qualify for Enveritas Responsibly Sourced.

-Key requirements: 90% of volumes must be Fully Traceable to farmer groups; minimum 50% baseline across pillars; target to reach 70% Responsibly Sourced and 70% Regenerative within 5 years; at least 50% of farmers receive annual support.
+Key requirements: (1) 90% of volumes fully traceable to farmer groups; (2) Volume meets minimum 50% baseline score across pillars; (3) Target set to reach 70% in all four pillars within five years; (4) At least 50% of farmers receive annual support.

 Verification: Certified and reviewed annually at farmer group level through in-field audits and verification of support programs.